Theliel/HomeAssistant-FlashForge-AD5X/README.md

 # HA FlashForge AD5X
 It's not a universal HACS integration; it's my highly customized integration tailored to my needs.
-This isn't a universal HACS integration; While it could potentially work on other models, it would require modifications and changes due to the IFS system.
+While it could potentially work on other models, it would require modifications and changes due to the IFS system.

 ### 📸 Galery